Sponsor: American Institute for Foreign Study

 Office of Student Financial Assistance

-Eligibility: Applicants must be full-time, undergraduate minority students (Black, Hispanic, Asian, Pacific Islander, American Indian or Alaskan native) who attend state universities, public community colleges or public postsecondary vocational-technical schools.
-Direct descendants of Rosewood families affected by the incidents of January, 1923 receive preference.
+Eligibility: Applicants must be full-time, undergraduate students who attend state universities, public community colleges or public postsecondary vocational-technical schools.
+Direct descendants of Rosewood families affected by the incidents of January 1923 receive preference.
 The descendants must provide family information on the Florida Financial Aid Application.

 Deadline: April 1